siliconsagenerd/My_Habit_Tracker_App/README.md

 ## 2. Core Features

-* **Interactive CLI**: User-friendly navigation using arrow keys and prompts via `questionary`. [cite: 1]
+* **Interactive CLI**: User-friendly navigation using arrow keys and prompts via `questionary`.
 * **Habit Management**:
-    * Create new habits with a name, description, and periodicity (Daily or Weekly). [cite: 1]
+    * Create new habits with a name, description, and periodicity (Daily or Weekly).
-    * Log habit completions ("Increment Habit"). [cite: 1]
+    * Log habit completions ("Increment Habit").
-    * Reset all completion data for a specific habit. [cite: 1]
+    * Reset all completion data for a specific habit.
-    * Delete habits permanently from the database. [cite: 1]
+    * Delete habits permanently from the database.
 * **Streak Tracking**:
     * Automatic calculation of current and historically longest streaks for each habit.
     * Streaks are based on consecutive periods of completion (days for Daily habits, weeks for Weekly habits).
 * **Data Persistence**:
     * All habit definitions and completion timestamps are stored in a local SQLite database (`data/user_habits.db`).
 * **Habit Analysis**:
-    * List all currently tracked habits with their streak information. [cite: 1]
+    * List all currently tracked habits with their streak information.
-    * Filter and display habits based on their periodicity (Daily/Weekly). [cite: 1]
+    * Filter and display habits based on their periodicity (Daily/Weekly).
-    * View the longest streak achieved across all habits. [cite: 1]
+    * View the longest streak achieved across all habits.
     * View the longest and current streak for any specific habit.
 * **Predefined Data**:
-    * Includes a script (`preload_db.py`) to populate the database with 5 example habits and 4 weeks of sample completion data for demonstration and testing. [cite: 1]
+    * Includes a script (`preload_db.py`) to populate the database with 5 example habits and 4 weeks of sample completion data for demonstration and testing.

 ---